ATL-WDI-Exercises/mean_todo_app/readme.md

 * Convert the display of the `completed` field to a checkbox using either the HTML checkbox input control or using icons such as the Twitter Bootstrap's `glyphicon-ok` and `glyphicon-unchecked` icons.

 * Add a toggle feature to the Todo Index view so that you can complete or un-complete a Todo from the index page.
 For this feature you will need to add a new route to the Todo router, such as `GET /todos/:id/toggle`.

+* Add some CSS to make it pretty.